HTDSoftware/NameSorter_DD/README.md

-# NameSorter
+# NameSorter Dye & Durham

 A simple yet SOLID, testable, and maintainable console application for sorting names.

 Developed for the Dye & Durham coding challenge to demonstrate thoughtful design, code clarity, and team empathy.